MojosBeans100/CI-MS5-loveplants/README.md

 Session time - how long user spend on site as a whole Pagers per session - how many pages users visited before moving on

-### Improve expertise, authoritativeness, trustworthiness
-Understand users need and create engaging content that meets the needs Professional content, avoid typos and spelling mistakes Answer user's questions ie FAQ
-Ensure info is correct, provide citations and show research Include well explained examples
-Add relevant links to other parts of the site to keep users exploring more content Provide links to privacy statements, T&Cs
-Include testimonials, reviews, ratings
-Ensure quality of media is high

 # Marketing
 1. SEO